 In 1965, he enlisted in the United States Army and was stationed in the Republic of Vietnam in 1966 and 1967.
 As a Specialist, 5th Class, he received an honorable discharge in 1968.
 After his military tour of duty, he came home and went to work at McDonnell-Douglas Co.
 He enjoyed a thirty-year career there before retiring and moving on to a new vocation in public service.

 Following his extensive responsibilities as mayor of Northwoods, Dooley's career expanded even further when he was elected First District Councilman of St. Louis County.
 Then in 2003, he was appointed to the position of St. Louis County Executive.
-He then went on to be elected to the office of County Executive in November of 2004, and reelected in November 2006 by a landslide majority.
-As County Executive, Dooley now manages a county of one million people and a budget in excess of $500 million.
-Along with his many duties as County Executive, Dooley is also a member of the East-West Gateway Coordinating Council Board of Directors and oversees the St. Louis County Economic Council.
+He then went on to be elected to the office of County Executive in November of 2004 and was reelected numerous times.
+As County Executive, Dooley managed a county of one million people and a budget in excess of $500 million.
+Along with his many duties as County Executive, Dooley was also a member of the East-West Gateway Coordinating Council Board of Directors and oversaw the St. Louis County Economic Council.

-Furthermore, Dooley continues to work with legislators in Jefferson City to implement legislative remedies for many issues impacting residents of St. Louis County.
-He has worked with a number of those legislators on the serious problem of the escalating property taxes, particularly for senior citizens living on a fixed income.
+While in office, Dooley continued to work with legislators in Jefferson City to implement legislative remedies for many issues impacting residents of St. Louis County.
+He worked with a number of those legislators on the serious problem of the escalating property taxes, particularly for senior citizens living on a fixed income.
 He has also worked to strengthen our neighborhoods with a property inspection program and with the reorganization of the Neighborhood Preservation program, particularly in the area of problem properties.